cytodata/cytodata_sessions/transfer_learning/readme.md

 # Transfer Learning

 This is part of CytoData online sessions.
-To watch it follow the link: *Link will be added later*
+Watch the session on [our YouTube channel](https://www.youtube.com/watch?v=LljZU5XDiUo).

 ## Summary

 Transfer learning is the idea that knowledge from a task can be transfered to a new task.
-A piano player would pick up the guitar faster then somebody without musical knowledge.
+A piano player would pick up the guitar faster than somebody without musical knowledge.

 The same holds true for neural networks.
 A network that is already trained on [image-net](http://www.image-net.org/) will have a lot of basic features that are useful for another task.